-Each one of these approaches claims to maximise your dog’s health, reduce allergies and illness and at the same time increase your dog’s teeth coat and skin condition.
+Each one of these raw diets claims to maximize your dog’s health, reduce allergies and illness and at the same time increase your dog’s teeth, coat, and skin condition.
 While they all support the inclusion of raw meat, they are different in subtle but important aspects.

-The B.A.R.F. diet was championed by an Australian vet Ian Billinghurst who published a book in 1993 called Give Your Dog a Bone In it, Billinghurst consists of around sixty to eighty per cent raw meaty bones (often ground) with the remaining twenty to forty per cent made up of meat, offal, eggs fruit, vegetables or dairy products.
-The B.A.R.F. diet assumes that dogs are omnivores, and so allows the inclusion of grains as well as supplements as part of the diet.
+An Australian vet called Ian Billinghurst championed the B.A.R.F. diet.
+In his book No products found. published in 1993, Billinghurst recommends that dog owners should feed their dogs around sixty to eighty percent raw meaty bones (often ground) with the remaining twenty to forty percent made up of meat, offal, eggs, fruits, and vegetables or dairy products.
+The B.A.R.F. diet assumes that dogs are omnivores, allowing the inclusion of grains and supplements as part of the diet.

 Meat with Bone Diet

-The meat with bone diet advocated by veterinary surgeon Tom Lonsdale in his book Raw Meaty Bones Promote Health Is made up of raw meaty bones (or carcasses if available) as the central part of the diet but also allows for the inclusion of table scraps both cooked and raw.
+The meat with bone diet advocated by veterinary surgeon Tom Lonsdale in his book No products found.
+Is made up of raw bones (or carcasses if available) as the central part of the diet but also allows for the inclusion of table scraps both cooked and raw.

 Prey Model Diet

-As such, the Prey model is made up of eighty per cent meat, including some organs, ten per cent edible bone and ten per cent offal, half of which is liver.
+The Prey model comprises eighty percent meat, including some organs, ten percent edible bone, and ten percent offal, half of which is liver.

 Home-made or Commercial?

-Just to make matters even more confusing, a decision needs to be made as to whether you want to prepare your dog’s meals at home or buy prepared commercially available raw food.
+To make matters even more confusing, raw feeders need to decide whether you want to prepare your dog’s meals at home or buy prepared commercially available raw dog foods.

-Preparing your dog’s dinner at home, on the other hand, gives you complete control over what your dog eats.
-You may have to do a bit more research so that your dog receives all the nutrients they need, but it also means that you get to choose where the produce comes from and it’s often more cost-effective than buying commercial brands.
+Preparing your dog’s dinner at home gives you complete control over what your dog eats.
+You may have to do a bit more research so that your dog receives all the nutrients they need, but it also means that you get to choose where the produce comes from, and it’s often more cost-effective than buying commercial dog food brands.

 There are a variety of options when it comes to commercial raw foods.
 These include